-The simplest index of genotypic richness, G, corresponds to the number of MLGs or (Multi-Locus Lineages, Arnaud-Haond et al., 2007b).
+The simplest index of genotypic richness, G, corresponds to the number of MLGs or MLLs (Arnaud-Haond et al., 2007b).
 Since this specific unit of evolution (i.e. the genotype: Ayala, 1998) became accessible, genotypic diversity has been the subject of a growing number of studies aiming to investigate the resistance of natural populations in diverse environmental conditions (Hughes et al., 2008; Massa et al., 2013; Reusch et al., 2005).
 Such information is essential for understanding the evolution and dynamics of natural populations, including populations of environmental engineers (Callaghan et al., 1992; Cornelissen et al., 2014), such as corals and seagrasses, that form the basis of essential and declining coastal ecosystems (Carpenter et al., 2008; Hughes Stachowicz, 2009; Orth et al., 2006).
 G naturally increases with the sample size in terms of the number of ramets (Ellstrand & Roose 1987; Dorken & Eckert 2001).
-A variety of richness and diversity metric indices have thus been used to describe clonality in natural populations; some of these indices, such as the Shannon and Simpson indices, were borrowed from biodiversity literature, while others were simple indices (Pd and R) based on the ratios of different genotypes to the sample size (Arnaud-Haond et al., 2007b).
+A variety of richness and diversity metric indices have thus been used to describe clonality in natural populations; some of these indices, such as the Shannon and Simpson indices, were borrowed from biodiversity literature, while others were simple indices (Pd = G / N and R = (G-1) / (N-1)) based on the ratios of different genotypes (G) to the sample size (N) (Arnaud-Haond et al., 2007b).
 However, the versatile and inconsistent use of these indices, combined with a lack of a common standardized sampling strategy, have prevented sound biological comparisons of the extent of clonal reproduction and its consequences on the ecology and evolution of the diversity of studied organisms (Arnaud Haond et al., 2007a).
 For approximately a decade, R has been more consistently and widely used than other indices.
 Initially, thought to allow comparative studies, R is also sometimes considered a proxy for the relative influence of sexual versus clonal reproduction and the consequences of such a reproductive strategy for the dynamics of natural populations, the mutation models, the main unit targeted by natural selection and drift (genotypes or alleles), and the main drivers of migrations (propagules or adults/fragments for plants, fungi and several invertebrates such as corals).
 Unfortunately, the strong dependence of R on sampling strategy and density has also been clearly demonstrated in two previous studies (Arnaud-Haond et al., 2007c; Gorospe et al., 2015).
 In fact, those two studies, one based on a subsampling approach applied to two seagrass species and the other based on the exhaustive genotyping of a coral reef, showed a complete lack of stabilization of R with increasing sampling size and density.
 Basically, the index declines as new samples are added.
 This unfortunate property results in an inability to derive any equivalence between the R value and the extent of clonal reproduction, c, thus jeopardizing the management and conservation strategies for populations of partially asexual organisms and the ecosystems these populations support.
 In fact, only two recent programmes allow the computation of c from genetic data, and their use relies on the important but seldomly fulfilled requirement of temporal samples; these programmes are CloNcaSe (Ali et al., 2016), a method used for organisms with cyclical parthenogenesis, and ClonEstiMate (Becheler et al., 2017), a Bayesian method for samplings ideally separated by one generation.